Monash-FIT3170/CUMA/README.md

 in root do: npm install

 ## 2. Ensure .env is valid
-Download the .env file and place into the root dir.
+Download the .env file and place into the root dir (make sure it is up to date).

 https://drive.google.com/file/d/1bq9kjm1LlIXsRHThCpEGvAytYSRSaz4t/view?usp=sharing